waltermeyer/socket-programming/README.md

 ### Beginning Hints
 You should use an "iterative" development style when writing code.

 For example, don't try to implement everything at once.
-Rather, try to get your server to simply respond to your web server without serving files.
+Rather, try to get your server to simply respond to GET requests without serving files.
 Before that, just make sure your program can do basic things.
 Use ```print``` statements to help you debug and test your code.

 Once you have everything working, begin trying to send files to the browser.